RATE OF UNINSURED REMAINS RELATIVELY STEADY

 GEOGRAPHIC DETAIL

-The San Bernardino County rate of uninsured (9.1%) is slightly lower than the United States (9.2%) but higher than California (7.7%).
+The San Bernardino County rate of uninsured (8.9%) is higher than the United States (8.6%) and California (7.0%).
 It is in the mid-range among all peer counties compared.

 SAN BERNARDINO’S RATE OF UNINSURED IS IN THE MIDDLE AMONG COUNTIES COMPARED